 Jon Bon Jovi pendant made out of Jon’s donated/recycled string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 1 3/4″ and contains a 14mm x 10mm oval Jet Black Swarovski crystal and a 5mm aurora borealis Swarovski crystal.
 Pendant includes a sterling silver disc stamped jbj and comes with a 16, 18 or 20″ sterling silver chain.
-This piece is hand made and takes 6-8 weeks to complete and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, your order will take approximately 6 – 8 weeks to complete.
+Each piece is hand made and may vary slightly.
 If you would like a different colored 14mm x 10mm crystal email: email@example.com for crystal choices.
-Crystal colors available: Amethyst, Aurora Boreslis, Jet Black, Topaz.

 John Francis Bongiovi Jr was born in New Jersey, and was then raised in nearby Sayreville.
 Both of Jon’s parents – Carol Sharkey and John Sr – were US Marines.